Same-Day Virtual & Telehealth Appointments — North Carolina

 Does Insurance Cover Telehealth ADHD Treatment?

-That said, specific benefits and copays vary significantly by plan.
-Some key factors to check with your insurance include: whether your chosen provider is in-network, what your mental health copay or coinsurance is for specialist visits, and whether prior authorization is required for certain medications.
+Key factors to check with your insurance include whether your provider is in-network and what your mental health copay or coinsurance is for specialist visits.
+Also confirm whether prior authorization is required for certain medications.

 Insurance Accepted at Pinnacle BHW: